lvshuiyiqing/instcov-1/doc/InstCovImpl.md

 since we always dump the conditions in a fixed order, and then dump the decision in the end.

+## Which Files to Instrument?

+Sometimes we only want to instrument some of these files, however the preprocessor contains all the included files.
+We usually don't care about the included files.
+It is almost always a bad idea to write function definitions in the header (except VERY SIMPLE C++ class methods).
+Thus, we want to let the user to instrument those files they want.
+There are two possible implementations I have tried.

+### Expanding the macros only, and then instrument

+This seems very desirable choice, since Clang provides a smart preprocessing option that enables you to expand the macros only and not the included files.
+However, this may be problematic if there are some macro that defines to itself.

+For example, I have encountered such situation in `<stdio.h>` in Ubuntu distribution, which has the following line:

+	#define stdin stdin

+So, this idea is not good, since the macro will be expanded again, and the source location of `stdin` is still inside a macro.

+### Do a full preprocess, and then instrument

+Now we know that the file should be preprocessed only once, thus we need to work on a fully preprocessed file.
+Fortunately, a preprocessed files has `#line` directives indicating the original source location (file and line number) before expansion.
+LibClang uses these directives to guess the location in the original file, which is called the [[ presumed ]] location.
+We use the presumed file name to determine whether the file need to be instrumented.

 ## Developer FAQs

 Here are some useful tips for building InstCov with LLVM/Clang.
 It is a little